 An International book with 200 cosmic sprit art pictures deciphered and received by Mu.
 Namasivayam in deep meditative mood during 2000 - 2003, hidden knowledge in Tirumular's Tirumantiram, is on its way.

-Published by Tirumular Trust / Printed by Graphicczone, Singapore.
+Published by Tirumular Trust / Printed in Singapore.

 Secrecy of SivayaNama :

 The Supreme True One is Siva/Sakti (God/Goddess).
 This True One is the transcendent and Immanent One who encompasses all.
 He/She is both absolute and relative reality.
 The One is the absolute static reality which is beyond the Creation aspect and transcends the Subtle and material creation.

 Siva as Sakti (Goddess) is the immanent pure consciousness or energy in it's dynamic aspect of existence.
 She is the power and substratum of all form.
 It is Sakti who energizes the spheres of creation at all levels.
 Therefore, creation in it's manifest form appears as a series of graded devolutions of the pure spirit, until it becomes the gross outer appearing physical sphere.

 From this union of Siva/Sakti as static and dynamic consciousness, comes a third force.
 This force is between them and also issues forth from them.
 It is the spark of the first vibration.
 That vibration is known by many names.
 It is Nad or Sound.
 This is not a physical sound heard with physical ears, but the subtle un-manifested sound of creation.
 When this great creative energy is first released, it must manifest itself into created forms.
 The first manifestation is known as Bindu, which means "a point".
 It is this tight compactness of energy which is ready to produce.
 From it comes light, and from this light (and sound) everything devolves into the myriad creations of form.

 Although there are other aspects of Siva/Sakti who have dominions within the many levels of creation, they are all only aspects of Siva/Sakti.